BrightspaceUILabs/accordion/README.md

 * icon-has-padding - adds padding on one side of the icon.
   * When used with 'flex' attribute, the padding will be to the right.
 (Opposite for RTL)
   * Without 'flex' attribute, the padding will be on the left.
 (Opposite for RTL)
+* header-has-clickable - adjusts the html to allow clickable elements in the header to function properly (especially with screen readers)
+* screen-reader-header-text - text that is visually hidden and only used for a screen reader to read text from the header

 #### Slots:
 * header - content to display under the title